-The fact that the poor creatures who were sacrificed to the fury of a raging mob are new understood to have been innocent of the crime with which they were charged, and for which they were so frightfully lynched, has really little or nothing to do with the legal aspects of the question.
-There should be just the same determination to punish the participants in the capital offense, whether the slaughtered victims were guilty or innocent.
-Mobs have no right to determine such a question, any more than they have to execute mob

-Civilization provides the means by which accused persons shall be fairly tried and adequately punished if found guilty.
-Such powers and authority are not vested in the multitude.
+so frightfully lynched, has really little or nothing to do with the legal aspents | not a misstatement of fact to say that of the question.
+There should be just it has utterly failed to lift its followthe same determination to punish the ers to the highest levels of civilization. participants in the capital offense.
+The highest ideals of art, the greatest whether the slaughtered victims were guilty or innocent.
+Mobs have no able accomplishments cannot be creditright to determine such a question, any ed to the followers of Mohammed, but more than they have to execute mob to the nations that have adopted Civilization provides the means by which accused persons shall be fairly tried and adequately numisized if found guilty.
+Such powers and authority are not verted in the multitude.
 They are by common consent given up to constituted authority.
-Mob law is barbarous.
+Mob lew is barbarous.
 It ought not to be permitted in any form or for any purpose.
 That is a point that should be perceived by every intelligent individual.
 It should also be rigorously maintained.
 It is to the interest of every peaceable person to uphold it under all conditions.

 Apologies that are made for lynching have no strength in logic nor excuse in necessity.
 The practice is a sanguinary blot on the nation.
-That the negro race is single1 out as the object of mobocratic violence is a lamentable fact, but it affords no reason for the fury with which it rages.
-White victims are rare in comparison.
-The race prejudice is unworthy the people of this great Republic, where liberty is supposed to be upheld among all peoples and colors and tongues.
-The perpetrators of outrages, whether in the north or in the south, against the negro or the Caucasian, ought to be followed up by the powers and officers of the law to the very uttermost and legal retribution should be meted out to every guilty individual.
-Every State in the Union should purge itself of the mobocratic spirit and stamp out lynch law, until not a vestige of it remains, This is an imperative duty of the times.
+That the negro race is singled out as the object of mobocratic violence is a lamentable fact, but it affords no reason for the fury with which it rages.
+White victime are rare in comparison.
+The race prejudice is unworthy the people of supposed to be upheld among all peoples and colors and tongues.
+The perpetrators of outrages, whether in the north or in the south, against the negro or the Caucasian, ought to be follow of up by the powers and officers of the law to the very uttermost and legal retribution should be meted out to every guilty individual.
+Every State in the Union should purge itself of the mobocratle spirit and stamp out lyn h law, until not a vestige of it remains.
+This is an imperative duty of the times.